Gordon Persons: Tenure

 Persons sought to counter the bombastic nature of his predecessor and successor, Jim Folsom, with a no-nonsense, business-like approach.
 He declined an inaugural parade and ball, and took the oath of office in a simple business suit, rather than a formal top hat and coat.
 Persons and his family were the first to occupy the current Alabama Governor's Mansion.
-His first official act as governor was to call a meeting of the Auburn University board to trustees to fire football coach Earl Brown and replace him with Shug Jordan.
+His first official act as governor was to call a meeting of the Auburn University board of trustees to fire football coach Earl Brown and replace him with Shug Jordan.

 Owing to good relations with the Legislature, Persons was able to institute a sweeping agenda.
 He reformed the prison system, placing it under a new supervisory board and ending fiscal mismanagement, and abolishing corporal punishment, deriding it as barbaric.
 He increased spending on highway construction, and imposed a 60 mile-per-hour speed limit, significantly reducing traffic fatalities.
 In 1953, Alabama created the Educational Television Commission (the predecessor of Alabama Public Television), becoming the first state in the nation to do so.

 Persons also signed "right-to-work" legislation that limited union activity, and established new voting qualifications aimed at restricting African Americans.
 In the midst of McCarthyism, he also barred Communists from holding public office, and required them to register their party membership.
 Although he had campaigned on abolishing the poll tax, he compromised with the legislature on limiting unpaid poll taxes and eliminating them for older voters.
-Near the end of his term, the U.S.Supreme Court struck down segregation in schools in the Brown v.
+Near the end of his term, the U.S. Supreme Court struck down segregation in schools in the Brown v.
 Board of Education ruling.
 Persons refused to convene a special session of the legislature, which would seek to maintain segregation.

 In July 1954, Persons ordered the National Guard into Phenix City after the assassination of Attorney General-elect Albert Patterson.

 Unable to run for a second consecutive term, Persons suffered a heart attack in November 1954, days before Folsom's re-election.
 He never returned to office, and directed his secretary to read his farewell address to the legislature.